Hudsonsue/GMIT-project-2018-programming-scripting/README.md

 Please note when running irisdataset.py and seaborn.py that plots remain open and the programme pauses until closed by users.
 Despite research I was unable to find a way to allow the program to carry on with open plots.

-A more detailed description of irisdataset.py and seabornplots.py is contained within the section ‘investigation methodology’ below.

 ## Code language ##
 All coding is [Python 3.6.5](https://www.python.org/)

 # Fishers Dataset – who & why? #
 Sir Ronald Fisher (1890-1962) was a British geneticist and statistician.
-He was schooled in [Harrow Public School](https://www.harrowschool.org.uk/) and studied Astronomy at [Cambridge University](https://www.cam.ac.uk/).
+He was schooled in [Harrow Public School](https://www.harrowschool.org.uk/) and gained a first in Astronomy from [Cambridge University](https://www.cam.ac.uk/).

-It was in his 1936 paper *The use of multiple measurements in taxonomic problems* that theIris Dataset was introduced.
+It was in his 1936 paper *The use of multiple measurements in taxonomic problems* that the Iris Dataset was introduced.
 The dataset is a set of measurements (cm) of both Petal and Sepal length and width across three species of Iris.
 There are 50 measurements for each of species, *Iris setosa*, *Iris virginica* and *Iris versicolor*.
 The data was used by Fisher to develop a linear discriminant model to distinguish species from each other.
 The Dataset is used as a dataset for testing purposes in computer science; it is used also to explore data mining.
 Whilst researching the dataset and use thereof I came across a [techopedia definition](https://www.techopedia.com/definition/32880/iris-flower-data-set) which I felt summed it up nicely.

 One might question why such an innocuous group of measurements is so widely used and during my research I found the following which I felt was a great explanation for a novice to the area of data analytics such as myself, [stack exchange Q/A](https://stats.stackexchange.com/questions/74776/what-aspects-of-the-iris-data-set-make-it-so-successful-as-an-example-teaching)

-## Investigation Methodology ##
+# Investigation Methodology #
 Initial investigation of the dataset revolved around using python skills learnt to produce general stats: Maximum, minimum, mean and counts.
 This was done at overall level and at species level.
 My next step was to plot he data and to do this I attempted to plot scatter graphs of the main characteristic pairs (petal width and length and sepal length and width).
 I was somewhat hampered by my failure to change the colour of the individual species.
 I then used some library features (describe from pandas and seaborn for plots).
 This demonstrates the power of python as what was taking me hours could be done in minutes with the correct library.